drfreder/king-and-frederickson/README.md

 ```

 There has been a greater decline in women authorships than men
 authorships in physics and math, but not in computer science.
+In
+computer science, women added more authorships as a percent change, but
+not in absolute terms, between Mar/Apr 2019 and Mar/Apr 2020.

 ### Comparing single-authored arXiv preprints between Mar/Apr 2019 and Mar/Apr 2020, by gender